Updated September 18, 2023

 How to Convert Timestamp to Date in SQL with Syntax

 A timestamp data type also exists in SQL, which has nothing to do with the date and time values.
-Instead, it exposes the uniquely generated binary numbers in the database whose value keeps on changing on any update/inserts in the database.
+Instead, it exposes the uniquely generated binary numbers in the database whose value keeps changing on any update/insert.
 The data type timestamp has been deprecated now.
 Instead, the row version is used nowadays to deal with such things.

 But, here, the CURRENT_TIMESTAMP function retrieves the current date and time values.
 And to convert this timestamp in the required date and time values formats.
 In addition, SQL provides CONVERT and CAST functions that the programmer can use to perform the desired conversion task.